ruijia-z/ruijia-z.github.io/_pages/main.md

 ## Teaching

-### Tsinghua University
-I was a Teaching Assistant for the following courses:
+[2017-2020] At TSU, I was a Teaching Assistant for the following courses:
 - Spring 2020: *Advanced Algebra*.
 - Autumn 2019: *Linear Algebra*.
 - Spring 2019: *Calculus A*.